dev-tips/dev-tips/content/10-do-not-use-fat-arrows-because-of-this /post.md

 So, as I can see, the important questions that we have to ask before using a single vs. a fat arrow function are…

 1. Do we using `this` (`@`) in the function?
-2. More importantly: do we want to execute the function in a different scope?
+2. More importantly: do we want to execute the function later possibly in a different scope?

+If both Questions answered with yes, then a => functions could be the right choice.

 Let’s play around with a typical example where we call a function in a different scope.